On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and prediction: Numerical Results

-To further assess the performance of EDMD with different sets of observables functions, we use the approximated Koopman tuples to reconstruct the trajectories given as inputs to EDMD.
+To further assess the performance of the EDMD with different sets of observable functions, we use the approximated Koopman tuples to reconstruct known trajectories.
+By \emph{known trajectories}, we mean trajectories given as inputs to the EDMD algorithm.
 In Fig. \ref{fig.linear}, we show the results obtained with EDMD-Lie and EDMD-p2.
 We omit the results obtained with other sets of observable functions because they are quantitatively and qualitatively similar to EDMD-Lie.
-We observe that these trajectories do not pose any challenge to EDMD, independent of the choice of observable functions, because they are in a linear region of the state space.
-In this case, however, it is difficult to asses whether EDMD is performing well or simply overfitting the input data.
+We observe that these trajectories do not pose any challenge to the EDMD, independent of the choice of observable functions, because they are in a linear region of the state space.
+In this case, however, it is difficult to assess whether the EDMD is performing well or simply overfitting the a priori known input data.